Where new beginnings have happy endings

 Archie is a Shepherd mix of about 7-9 years old.
 After being examined by our Vet, it is determined that he is almost totally blind but he does see some shadowing.
 He also has a very keen sense of smell because he knows when his buddy, Boss is near.
 He is finally becoming much more comfortable around people and doing excellent with his leash walking work.
 He has just the sweetest puppy looking face!
 He continues to go through the slow-kill heartworm treatment and would appreciate any help you can give towards his medical needs.

 Roxie is a smaller, Lab mix of about 5-7 years old.
-She got very lucky one day, when one of our cleaning volunteers, Marti, stepped up and said she would love to foster her.
+She got very lucky one day, when one of our cleaning volunteers stepped up and said she would love to foster her.
 She has a quiet home and has previous experience working with a very shy dog.
-Her other dog Mya, has helped Roxie a lot to learn to live in a home.
+She is doing well with her foster siblings.

 Roxie first came to us with a lot of medical problems.
 She had a huge lump under one of her eyes, terrible teeth and also a mammary growth.
 After two dental sessions and 18 teeth removed, she is eating much better.
 Unfortunately, the lump under her eye could not be fixed.
 It doesn't seem to bother her for right now.